Ernst Thälmann Pioneer Organisation: Membership

 Membership in both the Young Pioneers and the Thälmann Pioneers was voluntary.
 However, it was seen as a matter of course by the state (and thus the schools) as well as by some parents.
-Most children simply followed the crowd, and nearly all children in each school class joined, although there were always some who did not do so, for example because they were religious or simply did not want to.
+Most children simply followed the crowd, and nearly all children in each school class joined, although there were some who did not do so, usually because they were religious or simply did not want to.

 Opinions differ as to whether or not it was a disadvantage to refuse to join the organisation.
 Some people claim that they were shut out of organised events, but others say that they were allowed to take part in anything which interested them.
-In any case, at least one year's membership of the Young Pioneers was required to be allowed to join the Thälmann pioneers, and membership in the Thälmann pioneers was necessary to join the FDJ.
+In any case, at least one year's membership of the Young Pioneers was required to be allowed to join the Thälmann Pioneers, and membership in the Thälmann Pioneers was necessary to join the FDJ.
 Some people who did not join the FDJ later found it hard to follow the university course of their choice, or to travel as freely as others.

-Registration as a member took place on 13 December, the day the organisation was founded in 1948; usually those joining the Young Pioneers were aged 6 and those joining the Thälmann pioneers aged 10.
+Registration as a new member and his or her solemn neckerchef wearing ceremony took place on 13 December, the day the organisation was founded in 1948.
+Usually, those joining the Young Pioneers were aged 6, and those joining the Thälmann Pioneers aged 10.